 In our experience at Power Marketing, email marketing is the most cost-effective way for home builders to create leads, nurture potential customers, and collect feedback and reviews from their current customers.
 Tools like Frill can help with collecting and prioritizing ideas from your customers

 Explainer videos are another option for video content.
 Potential home buyers want to understand the process of building a new home.
-Create a video called Our Process and add it to your website or email it to any potential customer expressing interest in your company.
+Create a video called Our Process and add it to your website or email any potential customer expressing interest in your company.
 Again, I highly recommend using a professional video company to shoot these videos.
 It will give a better impression of your company.

 Losing the face-to-face interactions at trade shows can be a big hit in your overall marketing plans for 2021.
 Incorporating these digital strategies opens you up to a new pool of potential customers who might not have otherwise heard of you.
 Trade shows will be back.
 Adding these tactics to your marketing mix gives you a more effective marketing strategy.

 If you’d like to discuss the best investment for your unused 2021 trade show dollars, call (615) 257-0057 or email us.